-Document Status Summary of key policies/overall strategy Key implications for Area Plan Place) Euston Square Albany Street is a 'less busy bus route'.
-Other emergency resident Other emergency routes: Gordon Street, Melton Street, Cardington Street, North Gower Street Farrells: Bloomsbury - A Strategic Key proposals to inform the Euston Area Plan: Vision Reconfiguration of Euston Square with more direct pedestrian crossing across Euston Road to Endsleigh Gardens Euston Road Underpass Project: Remove traffic islands, introduce raised tables and direct pedestrian crossings at intersections (Euston underpass and north entrance of Gower Street) Introducing two-way traffic movement to Tottenham Court Road and Gower Street Remove gyratory at Euston Road underpass Tromovo gyratory at Euston read undorpaso Other proposals: Reinventing Bloomsbury's squares through improvements to the character and quality and creating an integrated landscape network.
-Reinforcing the status of Bloomsbury as London's 'intellectual heartland', giving coherence to the spaces around the university buildings and improving the connections between them and creating a university 'high street' along Malet Street Improving connectivity to and the visibility of the British Museum and promoting Bloomsbury's cultural assets Promote a clear wayfinding and mapping strategy for Bloomsbury, introducing widened pedestrian crossings to Bloomsbury from surrounding stations Detailed design suggestions for the design of streets Economy and employment Camden Retail Study Update 2008 Sets out current shopping and leisure patterns in the area, profiles visitors to Camden's (and Islington's) centres) and the need for additional retail floorspace.
+Document Status Summary of key policies/overall strategy Ke Key implications for Area Plan Place) Euston Square Albany Street is a 'less busy bus route'.
+Other emergency routes: Gordon Street, Melton Street, Cardington Street, North Gower Street Farrells: Bloomsbury - A Strategic Vision Key proposals to inform the Euston Area Plan: Reconfiguration of Euston Square with more direct pedestrian crossing across Euston Road to Endsleigh Gardens Euston Road Underpass Project: Remove traffic islands, introduce raised tables and direct pedestrian crossings at intersections (Euston underpass and north entrance of Gower Street) Introducing two-way traffic movement to Tottenham Court Road and Gower Street Remove gyratory at Euston Road underpass Other proposals: Reinventing Bloomsbury's squares through improvements to the character and quality and creating an integrated landscape network.
+Reinforcing the status of Bloomsbury as London's 'intellectual heartland', giving coherence to the spaces around the university buildings and improving the connections between them and creating a university 'high street' along Malet Street Improving Bloomsbury's cultural assets Promoting Bloomsbury's cultural assets Promote a clear wayfinding and mapping strategy for Bloomsbury, introducing widened pedestrian crossings to Bloomsbury from surrounding stations Economy and employment Camden Retail Study Update 2008 Sets out current shopping and leisure patterns in the area, profiles visitors to Camden's (and Islington's) centres) and the need for additional retail floorspace.
 Taking into account residual expenditure available and relevant deductions (including committed floorspace)

-Document Status Summary of key policies/overall strategy Key implications for Area Plan Identified a need for between 27,100 and 31,200 sq m additional retail floor space up to 2027: Net floorspace requirement for comparison retail goods up to 2027will be between 22,500 (if Brent Cross extension is built our by 2017) and 26,500 Net floorspace requirement for convenience retail goods up to 2027will be between 4,600 (if Brent Cross extension is built out by 2017) and 4,700.
-Indicates that there is limited space within existing centres to accommodate this additional retail.
-Includes a healthcheck on Camden's main centres, including Camden Town.
+Document Status Summarv of key policies/overall strategy Kev implications for Area Plan Identified a need for between 27,100 and 31,200 sq m additional retail floor space up to 2027: Net floorspace requirement for comparison retail goods up to 2027 will be between 22,500 (if Brent Cross extension is built our by 2017) and 26,500 Net floorspace requirement for convenience retail goods up to 2027 will be between 4,600 (if Brent Cross extension is built out by 2017) and 4,700.
 Highlights the strong performance and unique character of Camden Town centre.
-Highlights the need to protect the character of the northern part of the centre from an increase in multiples, which could harm the viability of traders housed in Camden Employment Land Review 2008 smaller units.
-The study was commissioned by Camden Council to assess the future demand for employment land, compare it with the land supply provided under current planning policies and make policy recommendations accordingly.
+Highlights the need to protect the character of the northern part of the centre from an increase in multiples, which could harm the viability of traders housed in smaller units.
+Camden Employment Land Review 2008 The study was commissioned by Camden Council to assess the future demand for employment land, compare it with the land supply provided under current planning policies and make policy recommendations accordingly.
 The study draws a number of key conclusions: The Council should seek to protect existing offices in the Central London Area and do all it can to encourage the development of new offices there; In Camden Town development of new office stock should be encouraged and existing offices should be protected against transfer to residential uses; The Council should protect existing industrial/ warehousing sites and areas which remain fit for market.
 Seek provision for office floorspace where appropriate as part of mix of uses provided in new development.
 Avoid loss of any existing industrial/ warehousing uses in the project area.
-Business Premises Study 2011 The Council should seek to create opportunities for small-scale industrial development Industrial space: Highlights the shortage of industrial land in the borough, with high demand for such space against restricted supply, with a trend of reducing industrial land as higher value uses replace existing industrial uses.
+Business Premises Study 2011 Industrial space: Highlights the shortage of industrial land in the borough, with high demand for such space against restricted supply, with a trend of reducing industrial land as higher value uses replace existing industrial uses.
 Protect any existing industrial uses in the study area and support provision of flexible new employment floorspace.